MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex02_Sensitivity_Labels.md

 You will now publish the Internal and HR sensitivity label so that the published sensitivity labels will be available for the HR users to apply to their HR documents.

-1. You should still be logged into Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.
+1. You should still be signed in to Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be signed in to Microsoft 365 as **Joni Sherman**.
 Sign in as JoniS@WWLxZZZZZZ.onmicrosoft.com (where ZZZZZZ is your unique tenant ID provided by your lab hosting provider).
 Joni's password should be provided by your lab hosting provider.

 1. In **Microsoft Edge**, the Microsoft Purview portal tab should still be open.
 If so, select it and proceed to the next step.
 If you closed it, then in a new tab, navigate to **https://purview.microsoft.com**.